Console Pianos vs. Upright Pianos: Which is Better for You?

 Tape measurer

-It is generally true that the action of a console requires the least finger strength to produce sound.
-The largest difference between the way the piano actions feel is found when playing between an Upright and Grand Piano, so while there are subtle differences between Consoles and taller Uprights, the feel of the action between the two is within the same realm.
+It's generally true that the action of a console requires the least finger strength to produce sound.
+The largest difference between the way the piano actions feel is found when playing between an Upright and Grand Piano.

-What are the characteristics of an Upright Piano?
-(Tall Uprights)
+What are the characteristics of an upright piano?
+(Tall Uprights?)

 Yamaha upright piano

-Upright pianos as opposed to console pianos are ideal for larger spaces, like large music studios or band and orchestra rooms.
+Upright pianos (as opposed to console pianos) are ideal for larger spaces, like large music studios or band and orchestra rooms.

 Taller upright pianos have longer strings and a larger soundboard, creating a richer, fuller tone that is ideal for professional musicians and concert halls.

-What’s the differences between Verticals & Grands?
+What’s the differences between Verticals and Grands?

 Grand piano